GLOBAL MARKETS-Diminished stimulus hopes send shares lower

 A surprise rate cut in South Korea on Thursday following a 50-basis-point cut by Brazil on Wednesday evening also underscored the growing impact the slowdown was having worldwide.

-But the lack of any monetary easing by the Bank of Japan on Thursday and limited clues in the latest minutes from the Fed's June policy meeting, released on Wednesday, suggest central banks are still cautious about the need for further easing.
+But the lack of any monetary easing by the Bank of Japan on Thursday and limited clues in the latest minutes from the Federal Reserve's June policy meeting, released on Wednesday, suggest central banks are still cautious about the need for further easing.

 The Fed minutes showed the world's biggest economy would have to weaken further before its central bank took any more easing steps.
 The minutes did however show some officials felt more stimulus was justified.